binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ##### Entered by People (manually)

 The most effective alternative to storing user-names and passwords in an insecure manner is to use a group or team password manager.
-There are quite a few offerings here, some are very expensive and
+There are quite a few offerings available with all sorts of different attributes.
 The following are some of the points you will need to consider as part of your selection process:

 * Cost in terms of money
 * Cost in terms of set-up and maintenance
 * Closed or open source.
 If you care about security, which you obviously do if you are looking at using a team password manager, it is important to see how secrets are handled, which rules out many.
 For me I need to be able to see how the code is written, which [Key Derivation Functions](#web-applications-countermeasures-data-store-compromise-which-kdf-to-use) (KDFs) and [cyphers](#web-applications-identify-risks-cryptography-on-the-client) are used.
 If it is of high quality, we can have more confidence that our precious sensitive pieces of information are in-fact going to be private
 * Do you need a web client?
-* Do you need a mobile client (iOS & Android only)?
+* Do you need a mobile client (iOS, Android)?
 * What platforms does it need to support?
-* Manage secrets of multiple customers?
+* Does it need to be able to manage secrets of multiple customers?
 * Auditing of user actions?
 Who is accessing and changing what?
 * Ability to be able to lock out users, when they leave for example?
 * Multi-factor authentication